 CHILD INJURY LAWYER STRESSES THE IMPORTANCE OF FINDING THE RIGHT-SIZED BIKE FOR YOUR CHILD

-A Colorado child injury lawyer discusses the importance of finding the right sized bike for your child.
+A Colorado child injury lawyer discusses the importance of finding the right-sized bike for your child.
 As spring approaches, stores stock up on bright, shiny bikes for children.
-A timeless activity, riding bikes has been popular with kids since their invention, but it’s important to choose the right one.
+A timeless activity, riding bikes have been popular with kids since their invention, but it’s important to choose the right one.
 As a child injury lawyer, we encourage you to take the time to find the right size to keep your child safe.